 5 ways to ensure you are buying quality CBD Oil

-With more and more people turning to CBD to help support and maintain their health, the market is literally booming.
+With more and more people adding CBD to their food supplement regime the market is literally booming.
 But, with so many brands and products out there-how do you know who to trust?

 With the industry growing continuously, this means there are people out there willing to scam consumers and it’s not always easy to tell which brand to go for, especially if you are new to CBD.

-What’s important to understand at this point is that each person’s endocannabinoid system works differently and reacts differently with each person body.
-With regards to dosage there is no straight, solid scientific information that states how much CBD you should be taking at any one time, however there are a few factors that need to be taken into consideration when you are buying your oil…
+What’s important to understand at this point is that everyone reacts to CBD differently.
+There are a few factors that need to be taken into consideration when you are buying your oil…

 1. THC levels in the oil